drytoastman/scorekeeperfrontend/docs/registration.md

 c.
 Select series you want to copy.

 d.
-If the password hasn’t been cached before, it may ask for one.
+If the password hasn't been cached before, it may ask for one.